 The World Series of Poker Europe (WSOPE) is an extension of the main WSOP that takes place every summer in Las Vegas.
 It’s been happening every year since 2007, skipping only two years during this entire stretch.

-WSOP Europe traditionally takes place in fall (Sep – Oct) and features a smaller schedule than the summer series.
+WSOP Europe traditionally takes place in the fall (Sep–Oct) and features a smaller schedule than the summer series.
 However, all event winners are awarded WSOP bracelets that count towards official bracelet totals.

-For several years now, World Series of Poker Europe has been taking place at the King’s Casino in Rozvadov, Czech Republic.
+For several years now, World Series of Poker Europe has been taking place at King’s Resort in Rozvadov, Czech Republic.
 The casino became the official host of WSOP Europe in 2017 and the partnership has been quite successful.

-However, for the 2026 WSOP Europe, the organizer announced several major changes.
+However, for the 2026 WSOP Europe, the organizers announced several major changes.
 First of all, the time slot has been moved earlier in the year, with the WSOPE being the first of the 2026 World Series of Poker festivals, taking place in April.
-Secondly, the venue was moved to the King’s Casino in Prague.
+Secondly, the venue has been moved to King’s Casino Prague.

 Over the years, the number of WSOPE events has grown, from just three in 2007 up to 15, which has been the standard number for the past seven years.